 Sexual Harassment Policy - Office of Fair Practices

-The Department of Labor, Licensing and Regulation ("DLLR") is committed to creating a workplace void of all unlawful discrimination and which more specifically is free from harassment or intimidation based upon sex.
+The Maryland Department of Labor is committed to creating a workplace void of all unlawful discrimination and which more specifically is free from harassment or intimidation based upon sex.

 This policy applies uniformly to all departmental employees, programs and activities.
 It prohibits any form of unwanted or unwelcome advances of a sexual nature by supervisors, co-workers, beneficiaries and other clients.
 This policy also prohibits granting preferences or denying of opportunities or benefits because of an individual’s submission to or rejection of these sexual advances.
 This policy also prohibits any conduct that creates a hostile or intimidating work environment.

 Examples of conduct that may constitute sexual harassment and therefore are prohibited by this policy include, but are not limited to:

 - Unwelcome, unwanted, unsolicited verbal or written propositions.

 - Obscene or suggestive remarks, gestures or jokes of a sexual nature, or about gender-specific traits.